nondejus/AwesomeUnityCommunity/README.md

 * [Vungle Unity Plugin](https://github.com/Vungle/Unity-Plugin "") - Vungle's Unity Plugin.
 Monetization SDK.
 * [Klinker](https://github.com/keijiro/Klinker "") - An experimental implementation of Blackmagic DeckLink plugin for Unity.

 ### :eyes: Visual Scripting <a name="visual-scripting"></a>

-* [Playmaker](https://www.assetstore.unity3d.com/en/#!/content/368) - Quickly make gameplay prototypes, A.I. behaviors, animation graphs, interactive objects, and more using finite state machines.
-(PAID)
+* [Playmaker](https://www.assetstore.unity3d.com/en/#!/content/368) - Quickly make gameplay prototypes, A.I. behaviors, animation graphs, interactive objects, and more using finite state machines. :moneybag:
-* [Bolt](https://ludiq.io/bolt) - Brings complete visual scripting to Unity, empowering artists, designers and programmers to create gameplay mechanics and interactive systems without writing a single line of code.
-(Paid with Free edition)
+* [Bolt](https://ludiq.io/bolt) - Brings complete visual scripting to Unity, empowering artists, designers and programmers to create gameplay mechanics and interactive systems without writing a single line of code. (:moneybag: with Free edition)
 * [Constellation](https://github.com/ConstellationLanguage/Constellation) - Constellation is a visual scripting language for unity that gives you the tools of a programmer without having to write a single line of code.
 * [Artimech](https://github.com/Scramasax/Artimech) - Open source visual scripting system for Unity.